• Skip to primary navigation

 There aren’t too many things to do there (like there are in Montego Bay), but it is the perfect spot for anyone looking to just relax and catch some rays.

 There is a huge public beach in Negril, as well as a few private beaches that are very quiet and secluded.
+This is what draws thousands of visitors a year: the quietness.

 The two most popular spots in Jamaica (apart from Kingston) are Montego Bay and Negril.